Lee Cheol-woo: Personal life

-Lee was born in Gimcheon, Gyeongsangbuk-do, and attended the Kyungpook National University where he majored in mathematics education.
+Lee was born in Gimcheon, North Gyeongsang Province, South Korea.
+He attended Kyungpook National University, where he majored in mathematics education.
 He also graduated from the Graduate School of Public Administration at the Yonsei University, and was awarded an honorary doctorate of management by Daegu University in August 2007.

 Career

 Lee served as a member and manager of the National Intelligence Service for more than 20 years before becoming vice-governor.
-He spent almost five years as a teacher in a few middle schools before joining the NIS.
+He spent almost five years as a teacher in various middle schools before joining the NIS.

-In the National Assembly, he is a member of the Intelligence Committee, Committee of Education, Science and Technology and the Special Committee of Budget and Account.
+In the National Assembly, he was a member of the Intelligence Committee, Committee of Education, Science and Technology and the Special Committee of Budget and Account.